 The students stayed in army barrack type housing and slept on air mattresses under mosquito netting.
 They showered communally with the Laotian workers.
 Every evening they performed plays, dances and songs for the plantation workers and their families.
 They tried to teach the children English.

-Making friends with children on the coffee plantation
+Making friends with the children on the coffee plantation

 Despite the language barrier the high school students developed a warm relationship with the Laotian farm families and Dave said some of the Hong Kong teens were in tears when it came time to say good-bye at the end of the week.